Happy and healthy – Parenting a 3-year-old

 Happy memories reflect a happy childhood.
 Using simple tasks and activities, whānau can create happy, healthy experiences for their child.

-Your child: 3 to 5 years(external link) – in this video on the Ministry of Health website, we meet parents Ria and Barry, who have 2 tamariki aged 3 and 4.
+In this video from the Ministry of Health, we meet parents Ria and Barry, who have 2 tamariki aged 3 and 4.
 They talk about caring for their children and working towards their goals for their children – to grow up happy and healthy.

 Ria and Barry share the things that are important for them and their children.